benrbray/yagi-lang/README.md

 # `yagi`

-`yagi` is an experimental, dependently-typed programming language, still in the very early stages.
+`yagi` is an experimental, dependently-typed programming language, still in the *"primordial ooze"* phase of development.
 The project consists of three parts:

 * `yagi-lang` defines the `yagi` syntax, parser, and typechecker
 * `yagi-lsp-server` is a language server for `yagi` built with the [`lsp`](https://hackage.haskell.org/package/lsp) package